duty-bound/ramda/Ramda.md

 #### cond

 This is Ramda's equivalent of nested if/else statements.
-Conditions are passed to this functions in a 'condition', '
+Conditions are passed to this functions in a 'condition', 'transformer' fashion.

+(Note in the below example that a function such as `R.lt` returns true if the first argument is less than the second.
+However when using `cond` the second parameter is always the

 ```
 const fn = R.cond([